learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 Here's a bottom-up view of the NDS:

 <pre>
-A count of pieces in the package represented as an `Integer` Each snack has a name stored as a `String`
+A price of the snack represented as an `Integer`
+Each snack has a name stored as a `String`
-Each snack collects those facts in a `Hash` that has keys `:name` and `:count`.
+Each snack collects those facts in a `Hash` that has keys `:name` and `:price`.

-Multiple snacks are stored in an indexed collection, an `Array` that represents the "spinner" device.
+Multiple snacks are stored in an indexed collection, an `Array`, that represents the "spinner" device.
 Each "spinner" is accessible by a coordinate within an AoA "grid."
 The vending machine is the super-container AoA.
 </pre>

 Whichever approach feels more natural to you, feel free to use it.
 Sometimes our brains find a logical "foothold" while working bottom-up.
 Sometimes our brains are thinking in a big-picture sense first.
 Either way is OK!
-Oftentimes the ability to hop from one end to the other is used in job interviews to test your mental flexibility.
-Try to develop both approaches.

 ### Show the Data Structure as Ruby Code